Smooth Cartan triples and Lie twists over Hausdorff \'etale Lie groupoids: Twists over Lie groupoids

-The following companion result to Theorem~\ref{thm:Sigma is mfd} shows that conditions \PropC~and~\PropD\ are the additional conditions required to ensure that the twist $E$ is a Lie groupoid under the smooth structure it obtains from the theorem.
+The following companion result to Theorem~\ref{thm:E is mfd} and Proposition~\ref{prp:E:PropB and PropE} shows that Condition~\PropC~is the additional ingredient required to ensure that the twist $\twist$ is a Lie groupoid under the smooth structure it obtains from the theorem.